alexanderluna/alexanderluna.github.io/_posts/books/2018-08-16-computer-science-in-ruby.md

 ## 1 Introduction to Computer Science

-Programming is not the same same as Computer Science it is a tool to implement Computer Science concepts.
+Programming is not the same as Computer Science.
+It is a tool to implement Computer Science concepts.
 While Programming languages come and go the underlying algorithms are the most important thing as they can be applied to any programming language.
 It is important to understand that computers only do